breadcrumb.ecName

 English

-Stakeholders involved in understanding or addressing labour market challenges in the digital, health and/or R&I sector or interested in contributing to a better understanding of how rural-urban linkages and quality of live can impact the possibility of EU regions to harness talent, can apply to be a member of one or several of the working groups.
+Stakeholders involved in understanding or addressing labour market challenges in the digital, health, and/or R&I sector or interested in contributing to a better understanding of how rural-urban linkages and quality of life can impact the possibility of EU regions to harness talent, could apply to be a member of one or several of the working groups.

-The list of eligible stakeholders includes, but is not limited to:
+The list of eligible stakeholders included, but was not limited to:

-• Relevant public authorities at EU, national and regional level - especially in the regions particularly affected by the declining share of tertiary educated labour force in the afore-mentioned sectors;
+• Relevant public authorities at EU, national, and regional levels - especially in the regions particularly affected by the declining share of tertiary educated labour force in the aforementioned sectors.

-• Research and academic institutions and think thanks;
+• Research and academic institutions and think tanks.

 • Business associations;

-For stakeholders applying to multiple working groups, please note that the meetings will be held in parallel, therefore a higher engagement in terms of human resources would be needed.
+For stakeholders applying to multiple working groups, it was noted that the meetings would be held in parallel, therefore a higher engagement in terms of human resources would be needed.

 Selection of members

-Each working group will have 20 members.
-The final selection of working group members will be operated according to key criteria, including:
+Each working group has 20 members.
+The final selection of working group members was operated according to key criteria, including:

 • Expertise and experience: Alignment of the applicants’ professional experience and expertise with the WG’s focus and objectives.
-The Working groups will have a balanced composition between the types of stakeholders, taking into consideration the multi-level governance principle as well as diversity of expertise.
+The working groups had a balanced composition between the types of stakeholders, taking into consideration the multi-level governance principle as well as diversity of expertise.

-• Scope of the platform: National and regional stakeholders would be, as much as possible, representing the territories identified as being in /or in risk of being in development trap, through the Communication on Harnessing Talent in EUs regions
+• Scope of the platform: National and regional stakeholders were, as much as possible, representing the territories identified as being in or at risk of being in a development trap, through the Communication on Harnessing Talent in EUs regions.

 How to apply?

-Between November 2023 and May 2026, working groups will meet at least three times per year, of which at least two meetings will be online and one meeting will be organised as physical meeting in Brussels, within the premises of the European Commission.
-The first physical meeting will take place on 24th November.
-During these working group meetings, participants will contribute to:
+Between November 2023 and May 2026, working groups are meeting at least three times per year, of which at least two meetings are online and one meeting is organised as a physical meeting in Brussels, within the premises of the European Commission.
+The first physical meeting took place on 24 November 2023.
+During these working group meetings, participants are contributing to:

 • Deciding on the list of sub-topics to work on